 The University of Idaho generally follows the Associated Press Stylebook (i.e., the AP Style Guide).
 This supplemental guide is for common uses within university writing and includes university-specific instances, which may overrule AP.
 Included in this guide are also sections on abbreviations and acronyms, capitalization and punctuation.
 In instances that this guide or AP fails to address, refer to Merriam-Webster's Collegiate Dictionary.
 If you have questions about the U of I Style Guide, please contact Jodi Walker at email@example.com or 208-885-4295.

-Academic degrees: In editorial copy, spell out the full degree name on first reference.
-On second reference, use “bachelor’s degree,” “master’s,” “doctorate,” etc. Avoid the use of degree abbreviations in copy and instead use a phrase: “John Jones, who has a doctorate in psychology.”
+In editorial copy, spell out the full degree name on first reference.
+On second reference, use “bachelor’s,” “master’s,” “doctorate,” etc. Avoid the use of abbreviations in copy and instead use a phrase: “John Jones, who has a doctorate in psychology.”
 It is not necessary to use the word “degree” after the degree type.
-Also refer to Majors entry.
+See Majors entry.

 In display type or lists, only use degree abbreviations following a name to identify terminal degrees, upon request.
 Degree titles and types should only be included if it is relevant to the content, such as feature articles or job announcements.
 Degree types should not be listed out to try to make the subject seem impressive, which can come across as inauthentic.

 - Also: an associate degree (no possessive)